 We make our boutique guitar pedals in the UK, but you can get them almost anywhere in the world.
 You can buy from us directly, but there may be restrictions on shipping to certain countries.
 We always do our best to make it work though, so if you’re not sure, just get in touch.

 We don’t make money on shipping costs.
 We ship free to the UK, and provide free shipping for any orders over £200 in value.
+We may run free global shipping from time to time on certain products.

 For other international orders, we subsidise the shipping cost, but the total will depend on where you are, and any other export restrictions or charges – so please check the shipping cost at checkout.

 If your pedal is still covered by a warranty, we or the dealer you bought it from will take care of the repairs free of charge (although in some cases you might have to pay for shipping).
 If the warranty is expired, we can still work something out, but we might have to charge you a ‘workbench’ fee.
 Get in touch, and we’ll talk details.
+Contact [email protected] for more info.

 We wouldn’t recommend it.
 Our pedals are pretty complex, so it’s always best to get in touch with us first.
 If you tamper with one, you might void your warranty.
+However if you contact us at [email protected] we do offer a service where by we can send out replacement parts in certain types of situations.
+This is on a case by case basis.

 If you’re wondering how to use guitar pedals, a good first step is to read the manuals of any equipment you’re planning on incorporating into your rig.
 That way, you’ll know exactly how to power pedals safely, and how to get the right sounds out of them.